asilean/PizzaOrderSystem/README.md

-This is a simple implementation of a GUI'd pizza order system ( our first time trying :) )
+This is a simple implementation of GUI'd and a non-GUI'd version of a pizza order system ( our first time trying :) )